CaptSilver/elden_ring_mods/README.md

-# erm — Elden Ring Seamless Co-op mod manager
+# erm — Elden Ring mod manager

 `erm` is a local, git-tracked mod manager and CLI for running Elden Ring Seamless Co-op (ERSC) on Linux without risking a ban.
 Mod decisions (which mod, which version, which